AdvUni/gafaspot/doc/config_explanation.md

 You don't need to explicitly mention KV Secrets Engines in the config file, as they are always related to another Secrets Engine.

 `role` is the name of the role you configure with the respective Secrets Engine.
-How you create the role is described in the respective Instructions about the Secrets Engine type.
+How you create the role is described in the respective instructions about the Secrets Engine type.

 ---
 *Go to [next page](database_scheme.md)...*